OctopusDeploy/docs/docs/administration/upgrading/upgrading-from-octopus-1.6.md

 :::problem
 You will not be able to upgrade from Octopus 1.6 to Octopus 3.0 directly.
-If you are running a version of Octopus prior to 2.0, use this guide to upgrade from 1.6 to 2.6, then follow the [guide to upgrade from 2.6 to 3.0](/docs/home/administration/upgrading/upgrading-from-octopus-2.6.md).
+If you are running a version of Octopus prior to 2.0, use this guide to upgrade from 1.6 to 2.6, then follow theÂ [guide to upgrade from 2.6 to 3.0](/docs/home/administration/upgrading/upgrading-from-octopus-2.6.md).
 :::

-A **lot** changed between Octopus 1.6 and Octopus 2.0; so much that we had to to handle upgrades differently to the way we handle upgrades from, say, 1.5 to 1.6.
-This page will walk you through the process of upgrading an Octopus 1.6 instance to Octopus 2.0.
-Rather than being an in-place upgrade, Octopus 2.0 is designed to be a **side-by-side** upgrade.
+A **lot** changed between Octopus 1.6 and Octopus 2.0; so much that we had to to handle upgrades differently to the way we handle upgrades from, say, 1.5 to 1.6.Â This page will walk you through the process of upgrading an Octopus 1.6 instance to Octopus 2.0.Â Rather than being an in-place upgrade, Octopus 2.0 is designed to be a **side-by-side** upgrade.

 - Preparing